rpellerin/dotfiles/README.md

     cryptsetup \
     ecryptfs-utils

-# `cryptsetup` is to be able to [open LUKS-encrypted disks](https://romainpellerin.eu/yes-privacy-matters.html#encrypt-external-hdd-with-dm-crypt-and-luks), with:
-#   `sudo cryptsetup luksOpen /dev/sda1 ext-hdd`

-# `ecryptfs-utils` is to be able to open ecryptfs-encrypted folders, with:
-#   `sudo mount -t ecryptfs srcFolder destFolder`

 sudo dpkg-reconfigure unattended-upgrades

-# evince is a PDF viewer
-# tumbler-plugins-extra is to get Thunar to show video thumbnails
-# An alternative to autojump is z: https://github.com/rupa/z
-# vim-gtk3 for clipboard support
-# redshift-gtk is an alternative to xflux
 ```

-Now copy all the files you backed up.

-In Thunar, show hidden files.
+### Explanations

+- `cryptsetup` is to be able to [open LUKS-encrypted disks](https://romainpellerin.eu/yes-privacy-matters.html#encrypt-external-hdd-with-dm-crypt-and-luks), with: `sudo cryptsetup luksOpen /dev/sda1 ext-hdd`
+- `ecryptfs-utils` is to be able to open ecryptfs-encrypted folders, with: `sudo mount -t ecryptfs srcFolder destFolder`
+- `evince` is a PDF viewer
+- `tumbler-plugins-extra` is to get Thunar to show video thumbnails
+- An alternative to autojump is `z`: https://github.com/rupa/z
+- `vim-gtk3` brings clipboard support
+- `redshift-gtk` is an alternative to xflux

+### VPN files

 Add `.ovpn` files to the systray: `nmcli connection import type openvpn file <file>`